Juliet Spitzer, Shawn Zevit, Myriam Klotz and Micah Becker-Klein (counterclockwise from left)

 serves in numerous venues as a spiritual leader and congregational, organizational and social justice consultant.
 He worked for the Jewish Reconstructionist Movement for fourteen years as Director of Congregational Service, Outreach and Tikkun Olam, consulting to and supporting dozens of congregations, organizations, social justice initiatives in the Jewish and larger world.
 Rabbi Shawn is co-director of the award-winning Davennen Leader's Training Institute (www.davvenenleadership,com ) and is a spiritual director and trainer of Jewish clergy in spiritual direction for the ALEPH Hashpa'ah program, working at the nexus of spiritual formation, development and tikkun on a personal, interpersonal and communal level.
 He is also a recording and performing artist (http://www.cdbaby.com/Artist/ShawnZevit) and has been an organizer for over twenty years of Jewish men's programming and retreats (www.isabellafreedman.org/jmr); and co-editor with Harry Brod of "Brother Keepers: New Perspectives in Jewish Masculinity" (Men's Studies Press, 2010,http://www.mensstudies.com), as well as Offerings of the Heart: Money and Values in Faith Community (http://www.alban.org/bookdetails.aspx?id=884) and numerous publications in the larger Jewish world.

-is currently the Spiritual Leader of Congregation Ahavas Achim in Keene, New Hampshire.
-Micah also served as musical director for a Jewish Healing service, Miriam's Well, for several years.
-Assistant editor and contributing commentator for the High Holy Day Prayerbook published by the Reconstructionist Press, Micah's musical and liturgical leadership have inspired hundreds of Jews to enter the world of Jewish prayer and song throughout North America, Europe, Israel, and even Africa.
+As assistant editor for the High Holy Day Prayerbook published by the Reconstructionist Press, Micah's musical and liturgical leadership have inspired hundreds of Jews to enter the world of Jewish prayer and song throughout North America, Europe, Israel, and Africa.
 Micah's music and songwriting embraces the Jewish Reconstructionist spirit by bringing new melodies and contemporary meaning to ancient sentiments and Jewish life.
-He has composed and recorded original liturgical compositions, some of which can be found on "A Night of Questions," a companion recording for the new Reconstructionist Haggadah of the same title.
-Micah is currently completing his first solo recording due out in spring 2002 titled "Walking Humbly."
+Micah is a on the board of Harmoniyah (Jewish Reconstructionist Musicians Network).

 For more information, email me at